gleam-wisp/wisp/examples/10-working-with-files/README.md

 This example shows how to accept file uploads and allow users to download files.

-This example is based off of the ["Working with form data" example][formdata], so read that first.
+This example is based off of the ["working with form data" example][formdata], so read that first.
 The additions are detailed here and commented in the code.

 [formdata]: https://github.com/lpil/wisp/tree/main/examples/02-working-with-form-data